MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How intervention strategies are modelled</b> </summary>intervention strategies are expressed through the age contact matrix</details>

-<details><summary> <b>Additional Assumptions</b> </summary>because people of different ages often live in the same household, and because other risk factors might also be used to inform mitigation efforts, considers strategies where only some fraction of people under the age threshold are subject to relaxed restrictions</details>
+<details><summary> <b>Additional Assumptions</b> </summary>a fraction of people under the age threshold are subject to relaxed restrictions because: people of different ages often live in the same household, and other risk factors might also be used to inform mitigation efforts</details>

 <details><summary> <b>Problem Formulation</b> </summary>numerical scheme</details>